paul-hammant/tbd/content/vcs-features/index.md

 Perforce and Subversion will allow you to commit/push changes to the remote, without necessarily having the latest versions (and incidentally all the intervening ones) locally first.
 It will only allow that if there was no clash on the lines changed.

-Perforce can chead again, but taking advantage of the read-only bit, and therefore already knows which files definitely have **not** changed between the remote master repo and local working copy.
+Perforce can cheat again, but taking advantage of the read-only bit, and therefore already knows which files definitely have **not** changed between the remote master repo and local working copy.
 It still feels slower than it should be though.

 ### Size